2020 OFRC YOUTH CAMPS

 How is the CIT program different from traditional Youth Camp?

-The CIT program is intended for 16 year olds who are interested in exploring what it is like to be a summer camp counselor.
+The CIT program is intended for 16 and 17 year olds who are interested in exploring what it is like to be a summer camp counselor.
 The week is focused on leadership training, small group bonding and team-building.
 There are also ample opportunities for observation, practice and mentoring in cooperation with Youth Camp staff!
 It still has the OFRC youth camp feel, but shows a little bit behind the curtain and gives CITs an opportunity to help make the magic of camp happen!

 How Do I Register My Camper for the CIT Program?